This is a guest post from the fabulously talented Shaina Olmanson of Food for my Family.

 Plus, there are certain times when a bubbling glass of soda hits the spot: It’s refreshing after a workout or on hot summer days.
 It helps soothe an upset stomach when you’re sick.
 It also helps calm cravings for something sweet.
 Soda can also serve to make a meal extra special and be a way to celebrate.

-Ginger ale happens to be a family favorite when it comes to any type of soda, and so it’s the one we make most often.
+Homemade ginger ale with honey happens to be a family favorite when it comes to any type of soda, and so it’s the one we make most often.

 An abundance of spicy ginger that infuses itself into this syrup makes for a bubbly soda with a bit of a spicy kick.
 Because we control how it comes together, we have the added health benefits of fresh ginger in a special drink our whole family enjoys.
 If you are a ginger aficionado and like your ginger ale extra spicy, finely mince a bit of the cooked ginger after straining, and then add it right back into the syrup.

 This recipe is adapted from my sucanat version of the same ginger soda.
 If you are so inclined, you may reduce the sucanat a bit and add a few stevia drops to up the sweetness for a lower glycemic index beverage.
+Or maybe try using sorghum syrup or maple syrup for a unique spin.
 If you’re looking for another wonderful honey-sweetened soda, try this lemongrass version.

 - Peel the ginger root and thinly slice.